Sch3lp/when-git-breaks/README.md

 #### Changing non pushed commit
     git checkout exercise-start

-Change the first sentence to _As you lay tonight beside me baby, on the morning that you came_.
+Change the first sentence to _Woke up in a squad car, jailed away for vagrancy_.

 Then run `git commit -am "misheard lyrics"` to both add and commit the changed file with a message.

-We forgot to also change _tonight_ to _to die_.
+We forgot to also change _jailed away_ to _busted down_.

-Let's do that now and change the first sentence to _As you lay to die beside me baby, on the morning that you came_.
+Let's do that now and change the first sentence to _Woke up in a squad car, busted down for vagrancy_.

 Now we want to modify the previous commit that we haven't pushed yet to incorporate this new change, so do